ao-org/argentum-online-client/README.md

 Please consider supporting our work on [Patreon](https://www.patreon.com/nolandstudios).
 Your support helps us continue developing and maintaining projects like this one.
 Every contribution makes a significant impact!

-## 🐲 AO20 Client 🧙‍♂️
+## 🐲 Argentum Online Client 🧙‍♂️

-Welcome to the source code repository for the Argentum20 Client.
-This client is a part of the larger Argentum Online game ecosystem.
+Welcome to the source code repository for the Argentum Online Client.
 To fully utilize this client, you will need the corresponding server and assets:

 - **Server:** [Argentum Online Server](https://github.com/ao-org/argentum-online-server)
 - **Assets:** [Resources](https://github.com/ao-org/Recursos)

-## Report bugs
+## 🐛 Report bugs
 - **Please report the bugs in the Server repository to maintain all of the tickets in one place:** [Link](https://github.com/ao-org/Recursos](https://github.com/ao-org/argentum-online-server/issues))

 ## 🛡️ Contributing via Pull Requests